dr-JT/pupillometry/README.md

 ## Planned Updates

-* Add divisive baseline correction option

-* Add more flexibility to choose whether smoothing or interpolation should occur first

 * Add option to not save data file at every stage of preprocessing (reduces number of files that get created if storage space is an issue)

 * Add hampel filter option (maybe?)